Study: Stillborn Risks Increased After Emergency C-section

 Royal College Obstetrician and Gynaecologist, Patrick O’Brien said that women should be careful and consider the ‘very slight’ increase in the risk in stillbirth, but should not be overly worried.

-However, the emergency C-section may not be the sole cause of the increase risk in stillbirth.
+However, the emergency C-section may not be the sole cause of the increased risk in stillbirth.
 There may be underlying problems that caused the pregnancy complication, which could also be the factors that led to the stillbirth.

 Emergency C-section is common and accounts for half of all procedures done each year.
 Celebrities such as Kate Winslet, Amanda Holden and Kirstie Allsopp have given birth with emergency C-section.